MicrosoftDocs/powerquery-docs/powerquery-docs/splitcolumns-uppercase-to-lowercase.md

 ---
-title: Splitting Columns By Uppercase to Lowercase
+title: Split columns by uppercase to lowercase
-description: Splitting Columns By Uppercase to Lowercase
+description: Split columns by uppercase to lowercase
 author: jessli20

 ms.topic: conceptual